oracle/weblogic-deploy-tooling/README.md

                 ListenPort: 7002
 ```

-For this example, the Variable Injector tool will inject a unique variable name for every server in the model that has the Server/SSL/ListenPort attribute.
+These custom injector json files will be processed by the Variable Injector tool before keywords, each file processed in list order.
+A property injected into an attribute will not be replaced by any subsequent matches.

 #### Custom special directives

 The following directives can refine the variable injection.

-- force:<true|false>
+- force:<attribute>
-    For true, if the MBean hierarchy exists in the model, but the attribute does not, then the attribute will be added and persisted to the discovered model.
+    If the MBean hierarchy exists in the model, but the attribute does not, then the attribute will be added and persisted to the discovered model.
 The value stored in the
     model is the weblogic default value.

 - variable_value: